If you’re new to junk journaling and are looking for some junk journal definitions to help you out with any of the following questions:

 Here’s my take on the boho theme for my recently completed botanical boho junk journal:

 Clusters are a type of junk journal embellishment that you can use to decorate your pages, envelopes, front covers, whatever you like.

-You can make clusters out of fabric, lace or paper.
+You can make clusters out of fabric, lace or paper (or a little bit of everything!).
 And the best bit is that they’re a fantastic scrap buster!

 Grab three to five scraps, layer them up, secure them with a button or brad and you’ll have something that looks a lot fancier than it sounds.

 Here’s a pretty fabric cluster I made using little scraps of lace and fabric, secured with a silver brad:

 Youtube, Facebook and Instagram are full of junk journal challenges if you know where to look – and they can be a great source of inspiration to get you out of a creative rut.

 Join a junk journal Facebook group (like this one!), for instance, and you might be tasked with creating anything from tags and clusters to full-blown junk journals, often following some guidelines or a particular theme.